Valium Withdrawal

 • Emotional and psychological state of the individual

 The user’s body becomes dependent on the GABA that Valium produces, and withdrawing from the drug can cause distressing symptoms.
-Common symptoms of Valium withdrawal can include:
+Common diazepam withdrawal symptoms can include:

 • Abdominal cramps